The Lancet July 03, 2010

 Population

-Adults with traumatic brain injury
+Patients with isolated traumatic brain injury (TBI)

 Comparator